After death logistics

 Step 1: Notify Social Security

-In most cases, you don’t need to contact Medicare directly, the Social Security Administration handles it.
+In most cases, you don’t need to contact Medicare directly.
+The Social Security Administration handles it.

 Once SSA receives the death certificate, Medicare coverage ends automatically as of the date of death.
 Future premium deductions from Social Security payments stop within a few weeks.